-2.2 Young people's facilities The issue Since the termination of Youth Services in 2014 and the handing back of the Haywards Youth Centre to the County Council, young people in the town have had no dedicated youth activity space in the town centre.
+2.2 Young people's facilities The issue Since the termination of Youth Services in 2014 and the handing back of the Haywards Youth Centre to the County Council, young people in the town have had no dedicated youth activity space.
 For the last few years, the Congregational and Methodist churches have been making space available for youth activities during the week.
-However, these do not replicate the independent youth provision that previously existed and are seen ,in that respect, as a temporary arrangement.
-When work on this Neighbourhood Plan started, a representative group of young people from the closing To progress the issue, we have the following objective: Objective 2.2 to support the provision of a suitable meeting space for young people in the town centre, and proposals that will increase and/or improve open space facilities for teenagers This objective is in accordance with Local Plan Review Policy DM23; MDDC Open Space report identifies lack of outdoor amenities for youth; NPPF Ch 8 para 91 a) 92 b) Objective 2.2 will be achieved through policy CF2:
+However, these do not replicate the independent youth provision that previously existed and are seen in that respect as a temporary arrangement.
+When work on this Neighbourhood Plan started, a representative group of young people from the closing youth centre made a plea to the Steering Group to consider the needs of their age group, feeling that resources were being removed from them and not replaced.
+These needs were confirmed by the Household and Schools surveys, and youth worker's reports.
+The town council had planned to make space available for youth activities in the Market Street council office building in the expectation of buying it.
+Now that the building has been sold to a private individual, that is no longer an option.
+Nevertheless the Neighbourhood Plan needs to address the lack of facilities, indoor and outdoor, that have been identified.
+To progress the issue, we have the following objective:

+Objective 2.2 to support the provision of a suitable meeting space for young people in the town centre, and proposals that will increase and/or improve open space facilities for teenagers This objective is in accordance with Local Plan Review Policy DM23; MDDC Open Space report identifies lack of outdoor amenities for youth; NPPF Ch 8 para 91 a) 92 b) Objective 2.2 will be achieved through policy CF2: